 Skills for Tomorrow is aimed at 10-14 year olds.
-The event will take place at The Riverside building at the University of Worcester in June 2018.
+The event is looking at establishing a new Herefordshire venue in 2018-2019.
+Worcestershire events take place at The Riverside building at the University of Worcester.

 Pupils are encouraged to explore the challenges and career opportunities associated with issues such as responsible energy usage, ethical food production, sustainable construction processes and environmental stewardship through a combination of;